raffraffraff/terrahiera/hiera/README.md

 ```

 # Usage
-This module is called like a regular Terraform module, but behaves a bit like a data resource instead.
-It reads the hierarchy rules from the hiera.yaml file in the top directory and looks up the configuration map value for the "stack".

-## Default lookup
-The default lookup key returns the entire configuration for your current infrastructure _stack_:
+Use it like a any Terraform module: pass it variables and accept outputs from it.
+The variables should match the Hiera provider _scope_.
+The output is the configuration for that stack.
+The hiera provider uses the `hiera.yaml` in the root of this project to define the hierarchy of lookup paths.
+The default lookup key is your _stack_ name (eg: 'vpc') but you can also call this module and specify a `lookup_key` variable.

 ```
 module "hiera" {
-  source = "../../../../hiera/"
+  source      = "../../../../../hiera"
+  stack       = local.stack
+  group       = local.group
+  region      = local.region
+  aws_account = local.aws_account
 }
 ```

-By default it looks up the stack name, but you can specify a `lookup_key` string either
+By default Hiera assumes your lookup key is the `stack`, but you can also `lookup_key` variable

 ## 2. Using the `lookup` cli
 ### Install it